 The controls rely on information being provided and checked by the principal certifying authority which may be either Council or a private certifier.
-A private certifier has powers under the Environmental Planning and Assessment Act 1979 to issue construction certificates, compliance certificates, complying development certificates, occupation certificates and to carry out mandatory inspections.
-Council will not always be the principal certifying authority.
+A private certifier has powers under the Environmental Planning and Assessment Act 1979 to issue construction certificates, compliance certificates, complying development certificates, occupation certifying authority.
 When Council is not nominated as the principal certifying authority for a complying development certificate or development application, Council may not have any knowledge of the asbestos matter.
 Accordingly, coordination of compliance and/or enforcement actions between Council and the private certifier will be required.